darinz/DL/06_RNN/03_lstm.md

 5. **Update Hidden State:**
    - $`h_t = o_t * \tanh(C_t)`$

-> **Try it yourself!** Write out the LSTM equations for a single time step with sample values to see how the gates interact.
+> **Explanation:**
+> Each gate in the LSTM has a specific role in controlling the flow of information, allowing the network to learn what to remember and what to forget at each time step.

 ## Python Implementation